See also

 - Chest wall in-drawing, retractions, grunting, nasal flaring

-- Crackles and bronchial breathing on auscultation
+- Crackles and/or bronchial breathing on auscultation

 - Absent breath sounds and a dull percussion note suggest a pleural effusion